Shahrukh-Chishti/Shahrukh-Chishti.github.io/physics/Lie/commutator.md

 ### Parallel transport
 The Lie derivative builds on more information than a simple parallel transport.
-While the latter requires just a path on a manifold
+While the latter requires just a path on a manifold, the former takes in the speed of moving over the path, as well.

 ## Lie Derivative
-Lie groups build a vector space with addition and multiplication operators.
+Lie algebra builds a vector space, termed as [Fundamental vector field](https://en.wikipedia.org/wiki/Fundamental_vector_field).

 <figure align="center">
 <img src="/physics/Lie/TeM.png" width="1000">